Fitting A Quick Change Toolpost To The WM250

 This "simple" job grew somewhat and one thing led to another so there are two pages.
 The first page covers my choice of toolpost and details the making of a completely new toolpost assembly to fit directly to the cross-slide.
 The second page deals with making a new clamp plate for the top-slide and modifying the top-slide to take the QCTP together with the necessary T-nuts and other parts to fit everything together.

 First a quick digression into my choice of toolpost.
-There are several different styles of QCTP but broadly speaking there are those based around the Dickson style often referred to as Myford-Dickson or those based on the Aloris style.
+There are several different styles of QCTP but broadly speaking there are those based around the Dickson style often referred to as Myford-Dickson, those based on the Aloris style and variations on the Multifix theme.
 All the originals are very expensive so the Chinese copies come into their own for home workshop use.
 I have always thought that the Dickson style tool holders look very complicated and it would be impossible to machine spares easily.
 The Aloris style holders are more straightforward and could at a pinch be machined in the home workshop (the holders are also much cheaper to buy ready-made).
+The Multifix types always seem to be very expensive in comparison to the others.

 The Aloris style toolpost comes in two variants, piston and wedge.
 The piston type forces the holder out from the post and locks in place using the tapered sides of the dovetail.
 The wedge type pulls the holder back against the post and locks in place using both the dovetails and the flat face of the holder.
 Manufacturers claim that the repeatability and accuracy of the wedge type is slightly better than the piston type.
 The piston type is widely available in the UK but I was unable to find a stockist for the wedge type.
 In the end I brought a wedge type from Tools-4-Cheap in the US and a toolpost set (including shipping) was cheaper than buying a piston style set in the UK Fortunately the holders for both types are interchangeable and Arc Eurotrade sell them quite reasonably.
 There are several different sizes but the one to suit this lathe is usually designated as AXA or series 100.